Okefenokee National Wildlife Refuge: Wildlife and protected species

 With its varied habitats, the Okefenokee has become an area known for its abundance of plants and animals.
 There are 621 species of plants growing in the swamp, including the Longleaf Pine tree.
 Animals include 39 fish, 37 amphibian, 64 reptile, 234 bird, and 50 mammal species.
-The Okefenokee Swamp is world renowned for its amphibian populations that are bio-indicators of global health.
+The Okefenokee Swamp is world renowned for its amphibian populations that are bioindicators of global health.

 Wildlife species include Florida raccoons, wading birds, ducks, American alligators and other reptiles, a variety of amphibians, North American river otters, Florida bobcats, raptors, Eastern American red foxes, wild boars, common minks, Virginia white-tailed deer, gray foxes, Florida skunks, Florida black bears, and songbirds.

 The swamp habitat also provides for threatened and endangered species, such as red-cockaded woodpeckers, wood storks, indigo snakes, gopher tortoises and a wide variety of other wildlife species.